jshaker000/SAP2/README.md

 ## Purpose:

-This collection of RTL is meant to model an 8-bit SAP2 computer as explained by Albert Paul Malvino, for an interproduction to the concepts, see my [SAP1](https://github.com/jshaker000/SAP1)
+This collection of RTL is meant to model a 16-bit SAP computer roughly following the explainations by Albert Paul Malvino, for an interproduction to the concepts, see my [SAP1](https://github.com/jshaker000/SAP1)

 This project was part of my own learning experience of Computer Architecture and Verilog,